 Four years earlier Thomas Muller snared five goals to win the Golden Boot award at the 2010 World Cup in South Africa.

 Wesley Sneijder (Netherlands), David Villa (Spain) and Diego Forlán (Uruguay) all scored five goals at the 2010 World Cup, but Muller had the most assists (3) to win the award, with the other three players all having one assist each.

 Muller followed on from fellow countrymen Miroslav Klose, who grabbed the award at Germany four years earlier.

-The 2014 Golden Boot award should be an exciting affair with a number of quality players capable of taking home the mantle of top goal scorer at the 2014 World Cup!
+The 2018 Golden Boot award is always an exciting affair with a number of quality players capable of taking home the mantle of top goal scorer at the 2018 World Cup!

 World Cup Golden Boot Winners

 |Year||Host Country||Golden Boot Winner||Country||Goals|

 The Golden Boot award was previously known as the Golden Shoe and changed to the Golden Boot in 2010.